Zipfian-Science/rickled/docs/source/cli_tools.rst

      cat conf.yaml | rickle obj --output-type JSON get /path_to_nowhere

 And this will result in printing nothing (default behaviour).

+Another likely problem is that the scalar can not be output in the given type.
+I.e. TOML, INI, and XML for example need at least a root node.

 2. Set